 NB.
 Additional sectionals may be scheduled, however band members will be informed and reminded about these in prior rehearsals.

 You can enquire about joining our groups at any time (see contact information below).
 Subscription is amazing value at just £150 a year.
-It could be less if you join more than one group.
 The fee also entitles you to join as many groups as you like and covers the year from September - August.
 If you join part way through the year we will reduce your fee accordingly.
 We may however ask you to wait a few weeks before joining a group if they have an immediate performance that they are working towards.

-* For details of costs and how to join click here
+* Details of costs and becoming a member:please click here

 GJL gain a third consecutive national education award